 For an even more exciting snorkeling experience, head out on one of the many snorkeling cruises that take visitors to Smith’s Reef.
-Of if you are staying in a Turtle Cove villa, all you need to do is jump into the water to explore Smith's reef.
+Or if you are staying in a Turtle Cove villa such as Beach Villa Tamarind, all you need to do is jump into the water to explore Smith's reef.
 You’ll get a chance to see more varieties of reef fish, more impressive formations of coral and reef, and have a better likelihood of catching a glimpse of larger sea animals.

 Go Deep Sea Fishing

 The archipelago of Turks and Caicos has the perfect underwater terrain for deep sea fishing.
 These islands sit on a marine plateau.
 It’s a flat area that has sheer drop-offs where the water gets deep.
 That means that in about 10 minutes of a boat ride, you can be out on water that goes thousands of feet deep and fish your day away.

 Providenciales is the hub of all the big game and sports fishing.
 This island has two marinas that serve as headquarters for several charter companies that will get you out on the deep seas so you can catch “the big one.”
 Even before anyone really knew about the beaches, anglers were coming to fish in Turks and Caicos.
 There are a couple of big fishing competitions for those who want to get really serious about it.